 One of the most noteworthy properties of this virus is its very long duration of shedding or ability to spread.
 Infected dogs can spread the virus for up to 24 days and with such capability, it is of the utmost of importance that diagnostic tests are performed to confirm that a coughing dog is actually sick from CIV to prevent unintentional spread of the virus.

 And now, May of 2017, confirmed cases of CIV-H3N2 are back in North Carolina.

 What can you do?

 Cases of coughing dogs are caused by many viruses or bacteria.
 Vaccinate your pet against as many of them as possible.
 The best form of protection is with a vaccine that promotes immunity where they need it most - on the mucosal surfaces of the nasal passages.
 Vaccines that protect against Bordetella, Adenovirus, and Parainfluenza, in an intranasal form (administered through the nose), give you the highest level of protection.
 Furthermore, vaccinate against CIV, especially if high risk (frequent visitor of boarding, daycare, dog-parks, etc.).
-While the available CIV vaccine is aimed at protection from the H3N8 strain, there appears to be qualities of cross protection with vaccinated dogs getting much less sick and shedding much less virus.
+The available CIV vaccine is aimed at protection from the H3N8 and H3N2 strains, and there appears to be qualities of cross protection with vaccinated dogs getting much less sick and shedding much less virus.
 Merck, the manufacturer of the available CIV vaccine, states that immunization requires two 'shots', one 'shot' given two weeks apart.
-In addition, Merck is covering treatment for dogs, appropriately vaccinated with the H3N8 vaccine, if they should become infected with H3N2.

 What else can you do?